Read The Tsar's Dwarf (Hawthorne Books)

 I have a lot in common with Hermann Hesse, except for the small fact that I'm not a genius.

 I'm as heavily influenced by Indian mysticism as he was.
 I'm in love with Francis of Assisi, and I'm a nomad and pacifist as well.
 So Hermann Hesse holds up a mirror for me.
 All great artists do.
-When a reader loves a writer it's never only the writing he or she connects to; it's something deeper - a vision shared whether the reader knows it or not.
+When a reader loves a writer it's never only the writing he or she connects to; it's something deeper - a vision shared, a voice in the wind, a sense that we were downloaded from the same celestial sphere.

-It's also quite a journey walking around Hesse's home, admiring his straw-hat, the glasses he wore, the typewriter he wrote on - not forgetting the private pictures of the novelist/poet/painter sunbathing in the nude.
-(Yes, he was German after all).
-I almost feel as if I'm trespassing, but that's okay because I love trespassing.
+It's also quite a journey walking around Hesse's home, admiring his straw-hat, the glasses he wore, the ancient typewriter he wrote on with the uneven keys - not forgetting the private pictures of the novelist/poet/painter sunbathing in the nude.
+(Yes, Hermann was German after all and Germans like to take off their clothes).
+I almost feel as if I'm stalking a ghost, but that's okay because I love stalking, and I enjoy every minute I spend in the small, quaint museum.

 3.

-I'm very moved by the stillness and the presence at the cemetery.
-However, I know that Hermann Hesse wasn't a saint.
-His work was everything to him, he often suffered from depressions and felt like a misfit, but I'm extremely grateful for the art and the insights the weird German Steppenwolf gave to the world and me.
+I'm very moved by the stillness and the presence at the small cemetery.
+However, I know that Hermann Hesse wasn't a saint during his life.
+His work was everything to him; he often suffered from depressions and felt like a misfit in this dualistic world, but I'm extremely grateful for the art and the insights the weird German Steppenwolf gave to the world and me.

 So danke, grazie, thank you, Hermann.
-I enjoyed stalking you, and I'll continue reading your books until there are no more left...
+I enjoyed stalking you, and I'll continue reading your novels, your poetry, and your fairy tales until there are no more left.
+Why wouldn't I because sometimes, for a second or two, I sense you around me, even though that's most likely my imagination.